 Adam went with about 35 others to the port city of Szczecin (then in eastern Germany) and by ship to Oslo.
 There the Poles, along with Austrians and Yugoslavians, built bunkers for the Norwegian Royal Family—or so they heard.
 There were two impressive bunkers, one in Oslo and one about 20 kilometres away in a mountain next to the Royal summer residence.

 “They put water there, power, heating… It was painted inside, it was about four or five hundred metres deep.”
 Adam was disappointed not to stay in Norway, a welcome respite after the previous few years in Poland.

 Once, a guard in German uniform asked him if he was a Pole.
 “I said yes, I’m from Lwów.
 He said he was from Poznań.
 He said he didn’t speak German but they weren’t allowed to talk in Polish, even among themselves.”

 The young soldier told Adam of two Polish divisions in the German army in Norway.
-The German authorities seemed to know the Poles would not fight for them so they replaced two authentic German divisions in Norway with Poles and sent the Germans to the front.
+German military authorities seemed to know the Poles would not fight for them so they replaced two authentic German divisions in Norway with Poles and sent the Germans to the front.

 … they were conceivably digging bunkers on the other side of the front where their fellow countrymen were fighting.

 Adam’s information regarding the state of the war at that time had a German slant.
 He remembers hearing Hitler “shouting” over the radio.